jibuji/rebolt/README.md

 # rebolt
-A refined common interface for bolt and redis
+A refined common interface for bolt and redis.